Sensing Nanos

 Placed as they are between molecules and atoms, and gross materiality, their function will be understood enough over the next few years to enable both implication and application.
 Each nanoparticle will have been observed sufficient to determine its values, predict its behavior and know what it cares about and what it will cling to.

-AFM= atomic force microscope
+AFM = atomic force microscope

-X-rays = light with very small wavelengths
+X-Rays = light with very small wavelengths